You’re finally deciding to clear brush off your property. You have two options; you may use a brush killer or remove the brush organically.

 Frequently Asked Questions When It’s Time to Clear Brush From Your Property

-Here are some of the common questions about removing small trees, shrubs, and sticker bushes from your yard.
+Here are some common questions about removing small trees, shrubs, and sticker bushes from your yard.

 What is the best tool to clear brush?